 Who is eligible for CSHCS?

-Several factors decide whether a person is eligible for CSHCS:
+Several factors determine if a person is eligible for CSHCS:

-There is a fee to join CSHCS.
-This fee is waived if your child is on Medicaid, MIChild.
-This fee is based upon income.
-Please call the Local Health Department or the Family Phone line at 1-800-359-3722 if you have specific questions about this fee.
+- There is a fee to join CSHCS.
+This fee is waived if the client has Medicaid, MIChild, a court-appointed guardian or lives in a foster home.
+The fee is determined with a sliding scale based upon family income and family size.
+Please call the Local County Health Department CSHCS office or the Family Phone line at 1-800-359-3722 if you have specific questions about this fee.

 How to apply for CSHCS

 The first step is to ask your specialist to submit a medical record less than one year old.
 This information can be in the form of a letter or report that fully describes the condition and treatment plan.
 Your specialist will need permission to send the medical information to CSHCS.
 Click here for an Authorization to Disclose Protected Health Information form or the DCH-1183 form.